alanmpitts/kubekrafter-portfolio/content/pages/index.md

     subtitle: >-
       This site hosts my info — I’m sharing it all to impress you with all the hard work I’ve done in the past few years.
-Once you’re sufficently impressed, you can continue to scroll down to see more details and credentials about me.
+Once you’re sufficently impressed, you can scroll down to see more project details, credentials, and ramblings in the form of blog posts.
     styles:
       self:
         height: auto